nasa/ziggy/doc/user-manual/edit-pipeline.md

 ##### Maximum workers

-This allows you to set the number of worker processes each pipeline module can spin up.
+This allows you to set the number of worker processes each node can spin up.
 Spinning up more can allow more tasks to run in parallel to one another, but may also cause the tasks to consume more memory than is available.
-The `Default` check box tells Ziggy to use the default value for the maximum worker processes on this module.
+The `Default` check box tells Ziggy to use the default value for the maximum worker processes on this node.
 The default is the value of the `ziggy.worker.count` property in [the properties file](properties.md), unless you overrode this value by using the `--workerCount` option when you [started the cluster](running-pipeline.md).

 ##### Maximum heap size

-This allows you to set the maximum total Java heap size used by the workers for this pipeline module.
-As described before, Ziggy will take the maximum heap size for a module and divide it up evenly between the worker processes.
+This allows you to set the maximum total Java heap size used by the workers for this node.
+As described before, Ziggy will take the maximum heap size for a node and divide it up evenly between the worker processes.
 Thus, in this case the default of 2 workers and 12 GB heap size means that every worker gets 6 GB of Java heap.
 As with the `Maximum workers` option, the user can use the `Default` check box to get the default value, or uncheck it to enter a custom value:

 <img src="images/resources-updated.png" style="width:6cm;" />